xiawi/weixiang-s-vault/daily-notes/2025-01-29 Wednesday.md

 Some things like using my phone before sleeping, entails that I'm not really giving 100% of my focus to sleep.
 I'm just passing the time until I get tired.
 Or if I don't go for that spike when the setter's done their best.
 I'm not giving 100%.
 The goal is to always give my 100%.

 This should apply to everything, not just sleep, volleyball, or working out.
 It should apply to the way I work as well.
 I'm thinking of starting another one of my projects.
 Maybe a portfolio website, with an easier way for me to post about my future work and whatnot.
 Maybe some blogging space would be nice too.
 I should consider how to do this properly.

+---
+We're finally home after a long drive from Ipoh.
+Everyone's beat.
+I've missed Gladys, and right now I'm extremely horny for no reason whatsoever.
+I think I've been consuming too much dirty content.
+I want her so bad.

+Tomorrow we're driving down to Sekinchan, and I'm probably gonna zone out again much like I did in Ipoh.
+These days are just passing by.
+It doesn't really feel like Chinese New Year.
+This lip pimple/ulcer is hurting like a motherfucker.
+I don't really know what I'm supposed to do with it.
+It stings.